Planning a website redesign for your resort? Maybe consider this instead.

 One Year from Now

 What you’ll find is that in 1/10th the time of a redesign you’ll improve your site to a level that a full rebuild could never achieve.
-Because you won’t do it based on instinct or the desire to impress your peers, you’ll do it based off data.
+Because you won’t do it based on being annoyed at the font size of your blog posts, you’ll do it based off data.
+And, taking a redesign off the table, your agency will remind you that you can fix a lot of stuff without starting from scratch.